phoenixpereira/News-Sentiment-Analysis/README.md

 # News Sentiment Analysis

 This project analyses the evolution of sentiment in news headlines over time, utilising Python and Pandas for data manipulation, and Hugging Face Transformers models for sentiment analysis, emotion analysis, and keyword analysis.
+For more details, you can view the [Project Proposal](<docs/Project Proposal.pdf>), [Final Presentation](<docs/Final Presentation.pdf>), and [Final Report](<docs/Final Report.pdf>).

 ## Data Sources